wirewirewirewire/balena-control/README.md

 }
 ```

-The Return value describes the `data` property
+The Return value describes the `data` property.
+You can run all the commands from terminal like `curl -X POST http://localhost:3009/wake`

 ### Get status (WIP)